SumitKKumawat/Udacity---Flying-Car-Nanodegree/Project_02/writeup_template.md

 ![Map of SF](./misc/1_street_view.png)

 #### 2. Set your current local position
-I set the local position relative to the global home position using the following line:
+we have set the local position relative to the global home position using the following line:

 `current_local_pos = global_to_local(self.global_position,self.global_home)`

-I have previously set the home position in the line:
+we have previously set the home position in the line:

 `self.set_home_position(lon0, lat0, 0)`